ilanpogr/MIPAS/README.md

 # MIPAS
 MIPAS - merchant's intellectual property authentication system.

-THIS IS OUR FINAL PROJECT FOR OUR BACHLER'S DEGREE
+THIS IS OUR FINAL PROJECT FOR OUR BACHELOR'S DEGREE

 every internet store owner is working hard to make his store attractive and beautiful. our goal is to make a system that assures that if someone stole some images from the store and uses them in another store,